Choosing an AWS database service - Choosing an AWS database service

 The best database migration strategy helps you to take full advantage of the AWS Cloud.
 This might involve migrating your applications to use purpose-built cloud databases.
 You might just want the benefit of using a fully managed version of your existing database, such as RDS for PostgreSQL or RDS for MySQL.

 Alternatively, you might want to migrate from your commercially licensed databases, such as Oracle or SQL Server, to Amazon Aurora.
 Consider modernizing your applications and choosing the databases that best suit your applications' workflow requirements.
+Amazon Aurora DSQL, now in preview, is designed to be the fastest serverless distributed SQL database for always available applications with virtually unlimited scale, highest availability, and zero infrastructure management.

-For example, if you choose to first transition your applications and then transform them, you might decide to re-platform.
+If you choose to first transition your applications and then transform them, you might decide to re-platform.
 This process makes no changes to the application that you use, but lets you take advantage of a fully managed service in the cloud.
 When your databases are fully in the AWS Cloud, you can start working to modernize your application.
 This strategy can help you exit your current on-premises environment quickly, and then focus on modernization.

-The following image shows how you can use AWS Database Migration Service to move data to Amazon Aurora.
+You can use AWS Database Migration Service to move data to Amazon Aurora.
 For resources to help with your migration strategy, see the Explore section.

 Consider